mvolkmann/blog/src/smalltalk/41-morphic.md

   - UI-Packager
   - UI-Shapes

-- The UI-Compoents package installed above installs the following other packages:
+- The UI-Components package installed above installs the following other packages:

   - UI-Click-Select